saschagrunert/demystifying-containers/part1-kernel-space/post.md

 ```
 > sudo runc run -b bundle container
-# ps aux
 ```

 If we now inspect the system namespaces, we see that `runc` already created mnt, uts, ipc, pid and net for us:

 ```
 > sudo lsns | grep bash